 Namtar rarely sees direct conflict, but should a foe get the better of him, it's not likely to last for long.
 Namtar can be brought to zero Health and cards, and even be killed, but will eventually bounce back.
 Namtar's immortality comes with these additional benefits:

 * Awe (w): like his fellow Anunnaki, Namtar can wreathe his body in the terrible power of his undying essence.
 This intensity 14 power overwhelms those within near missile distance on a successful, easy difficulty Awe (willpower) action, with existential dread.

 * Boon (i): while he isn't one of the most powerful of the Anunnaki, Namtar's might is nothing to shake a stick at.
-Furthermore, thanks to this intensity 14 power, he can grant general entreaties, or specific entreaty spells related to diseases or intermediaries.
+Furthermore, thanks to this intensity 14 power, he can grant general entreaties, or specific entreaty spells, such as Disease or Threescore Pestilence.

 Cure Disease (s): the lord of plagues, Namtar may dispense them, and Namtar may take them away.
 He has the ability to remove disease from himself or others with an overwhelming, intensity 20 skill - though the plague that could actually affect him has yet to reveal itself.

 Dimensional Transit (i): as one of his roles involves serving as an intermediary between Anu and Ereshkigal, Namtar has the ability to rapidly travel between Irkalla, Ubshukkina.and anywhere else the Anunnaki hold sway.
 He may wield this power with intensity 15 skill.

 Disease (s): as the god of disease, this threat is squarely at Namtar's beck and call.
 He can inflict conventional plages upon beings both mortal and divine as he feels necessary, doing so with intensity 20 ability - even if the latter are quite often immune to such.